codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Environment Restrictions
 ========================

-You can create a set of routes that will only be viewable under a certain environment.
+You can create a set of routes that will only be viewable in a certain environment.
 This allows you to create tools that only the developer can use on their local machines that are not reachable on testing or production servers.
 This can be done with the ``environment()`` method.
 The first parameter is the name of the environment.
 Any routes defined within this closure are only accessible from the given environment::